2021 UEFA Nations League final: Summary

 After a goalless first half, Mikel Oyarzabal put Spain into the lead after 64 minutes with a low finish from the left to the bottom right corner of the net after a pass from Sergio Busquets which French defender Dayot Upamecano failed to cut out.

-This goal came seconds after Theo Hernandez shot against the underside of the crossbar for France.
+This goal came seconds after Théo Hernandez shot against the underside of the crossbar for France.
 Two minutes later Karim Benzema scored to make it 1–1, cutting in from the left to the edge of the penalty area before shooting to the top right corner of the net past Unai Simón who managed to get a touch on the ball but could not prevent it going into the net.

-With ten minutes remaining Kylian Mbappé got the winning goal when he received the ball from Theo Hernandez before shooting low under the advancing goalkeeper Simón from the left.
+With ten minutes remaining Kylian Mbappé got the winning goal when he received the ball from Théo Hernandez before shooting low under the advancing goalkeeper Simón from the left.
 Mbappé was initially in an offside position from the pass but as the ball was deflected into his path by Eric García he became onside and so the goal was given.